-With temperatures nearing 40 degrees, the UK’s experiencing the hottest, dry weather on record.
-As a result the demand for water has intensified, with certain areas in the country consuming more water than the current supply network and reservoirs are maintaining.
-To avoid potential water restrictions, businesses have been urged to minimise water usage, especially during peak times.
+As the temperature starts to rise in the UK, the demand for water increases with it.
+Certain areas in the country are consuming more water than the current supply network and reservoirs are maintaining.
+To avoid potential water restrictions, read our top tips below to start saving water.

 Business water efficiency measures are becoming more important than ever; not only for conserving water, but to help avoid leaks, track usage, and save on water bills.
 It’s also important that businesses are vigilant when it comes to water wastage and carefully monitor their consumption patterns.

 There are many simple changes that businesses can make to start saving water.
 Our downloadable Water Efficiency Guide is packed with easy and practical tips to help your business save water and money.
 You can start with a simple review of your water usage with our Site Walk Around Checklist to identify quick wins.